risingwavelabs/risingwave/src/risedevtool/README.md

       exporter-port: 1222
 ```

-The config in template (namely port and exporter port) will be overwritten by user-provided config.
+The config in template (namely `port` and `exporter-port`) will be overwritten by user-provided config.

 #### Variable Expanding